 The foundation of the environments you manage is the network itself.
 Existing both physically and virtually today, it’s necessary to have staff who understand both fully.

 While nearly any networking-related certifications are certainly helpful to get the job done, those in the highest demand include the Cisco Certified Network Professional (CCNP) Routing and Switching and Citrix Certified Associate – Networking (CCA-N).

 It’s not all about keeping technology running; many of your one-off projects require a significant amount of planning, tracking, and management.

-That’s why one of the most in-demand areas of certification include those demonstrating a mastery of project management.
-The Project Management Institute’s Project Management Professional (PMP) and CompTIA’s Project + certifications provide the skills needed to see projects are properly managed.
+That’s why one of the most in-demand areas of certification includes those demonstrating a mastery of project management.
+The Project Management Institute’s Project Management Professional (PMP) and CompTIA’s Project + certifications provide the skills needed to ensure projects are properly managed.